braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/create.md

 #### On-click behavior {#button-actions}

-When your customer clicks on a button in your in-app message, your link can either lead them deeper into your app or to another site.
-The following actions are available to take for button clicks:
+When your customer clicks on a button in your in-app message, the following actions are available.

 | Action | Description |
 |---|---|